Release Artifact Generation

 smooth config set defaults.owner my-org

-See the Configuration Guide for more options.
+See Configuration for additional options.

 See Also

-- CLI Reference - Complete command reference
+- CLI Reference - Command reference

-- Commit Messages - Generate commit messages
+- Commit Messages - Commit artifact generation

-- Pull Requests - Generate PR documentation
+- Pull Requests - Pull request artifact generation

-- Configuration Guide - Smart defaults
+- Configuration - Configuration options

 - Semantic Versioning - Version numbering specification